vulinh64/vulinh64.github.io/blog/2025-08-22-java-coding-tips-and-tricks.md

 Notice something?
 You need a timezone to provide the time context: either to convert from local date time to universal time, or vice versa.
 That's exactly why you can't completely ditch `ZonedDateTime`, even if you wanted to.
 Not everyone lives in the UTC +0 ideal land where time conversions are just academic exercises.
 The timezone becomes the bridge between your local reality and the universal truth.
 It's like having a translator who speaks both "what time my users think it is" and "what time the universe knows it actually is."

+## Comparing Objects with Null Safety

+The tip was so long that I got a dedicated article [here](2025-09-19-null-safe-comparisons.md).

 ---

 Leave a comment below, and tell me some of the tips and tricks you've been using to great successes!